ianprime0509/chip8-rs/README.md

 [![Travis](https://img.shields.io/travis/ianprime0509/chip8.svg)]()

 This is a [Chip-8](https://en.wikipedia.org/wiki/CHIP-8) emulator, assembler and disassembler, written in Rust.
-It began as a port of my original [C version](https://github.com/ianprime0509/chip8-c), and I've fixed at least a few bugs that were present in the original.
-It is by no means finished, but it should be at least usable for playing games (as well as assembling/disassembling them).
+It is a rewrite of my original [C version](https://github.com/ianprime0509/chip8) since I wanted to see how it would look in Rust.
+Ideally, it should work as well as the original, but might be lacking some features (since I expect to work more frequently on the original version).

 ## Building